jpegleg/firfather/README.md

 A daemonized and detached kuberenetes and SSH controller that enforces the state, performing deployment and recovery actions if cones are unhealthy.

+Winter reads the list of cones to check on from the `winter.toml` file loaded at program start.
+If new cones are added, the `winter.toml` needs to be updated and winter restarted.
+While the `winter.toml` can be made manually, it can have new addresses added by Cone.

 ## Cone